aalm/bbs-fw_wiki/Configuration-Tool.md

 ## Event Log
 [[/img/config_tool/config_tool5.png|Event Log]]

-Event log for troubleshooting an general info.
+Event log for troubleshooting and general info.
 To get full log of controller initialization, power off controller,
 then connect config tool and then power on controller.